herberthenrique/herberthenrique.github.io/_data/blog/go-reasons.md

 # 1 - Hiring

-This is one of our main priorities since SumUp is a hyper-growth company that is doubling the size of engineers every year we need to choose a language that people want to use and it’s much simpler to onboard engineers that have never seen the code before, getting them productive early with Go.
+This is one of our main priorities since SumUp is a hyper-growth company that is doubling the size of engineers every year, We need to choose a language that people want to use and it’s much simpler to onboard engineers that have never seen the code before, getting them productive early with Go.

 Go was between the most loved and wanted languages in the [Stack Overflow Survey 2019](https://insights.stackoverflow.com/survey/2019#most-loved-dreaded-and-wanted) and this means we can have an idea that new engineers would like to work with this language.